 I Have Something to Say about Humanism

 I’m not your average aspiring secular politician.
 No doubt people raise their eyebrows when they find out that this candidate is a freethinking, skeptical, secular humanist, agnostic, nonbelieving Satanist.
 I’m also a stand-up comic, public speaker, former U.S. Marine, retired peace officer, and small business owner.
 I usually stop short at referring to myself as an atheist though.
-I’m already black, and I don’t need the extra baggage, especially because I’m preparing for another run for California State Senate in 2020.
+I’m already black, and I don’t need the extra baggage.

-As I told VICE News in 2016 during my last run, when I was the first black Satanist to run for political office (edited for clarity):
+As I said in a 2016 interview, when I was the first black Satanist to run for political office (edited for clarity):

 If I wasn’t an activist for the secular community, I would be in a shoo-in.
 Article six, section three of the Constitution states, “No religious test shall ever be required as a qualification to any office or public trust under the United States.”
 So if we can knock people out of their way of thinking and they listen to my issues—I’m screaming to these people about improving education on the east side.
 My wife is a teacher.
 She works in the economically challenged part of town.
 We’ve got high poverty levels, eighty-two percent of the kids qualify for free lunch, the grades are below average, especially when it comes to African American kids.
 And none of the preachers are mentioning this shit.
 None of them are talking about it.
 Those problems persist.

 Though I didn’t win last time, I did manage to pull in 13 percent of the vote in the 2016 primary without any support from the Democratic party whatsoever, even as the very first black Satanist to ever run for office (you could probably more accurately refer to me as a satanic progressive Democrat).
 This time, I plan to win.